-The tagging programme for the Falkland Islands toothfish commenced in 2016, aiming to improve our understanding of toothfish movement patterns within the region.
-The initial goal of tagging 3000 fish was achieved during four tagging research surveys onboard the longliner in 2016-2018.
-In addition to surveys, observers have been tasked to tag an average of 25 toothfish per week during their trips onboard the longliner.
+The tagging programme for Falkland Islands toothfish commenced in 2016, aiming to improve understanding of toothfish movement patterns within the region.
+The initial goal of tagging 3,000 fish was achieved during four tagging research surveys onboard the longliner in 2016-2018.
+In addition to surveys, observers have been tasked to tag an average of 25 toothfish per week during their trips on board the longliner.
 However, the tagging programme largely relied on dedicated research surveys; in their absence, the number of tagged toothfish declined considerably in 2019-2020.
-In response, a 4-year extension of the tagging programme has been recommended (Lee and Skeljo 2020) and followed up by renewed tagging efforts since 2021 (Skeljo and Pearman 2021, Nicholls and Raczyński 2023, Le Luherne and Peruzzo 2023) with a goal of tagging ~1000 longline-caught fish annually, i.e. one fish per tonne of TAC.
-Since 2016, 6692 toothfish have been tagged on the High Seas (North Scotia Ridge) in 2023 to improve our understanding of toothfish stock connectivity within the region.
-Under the current assumption of a discrete toothfish stock in the Falkland Islands waters (Lee 2023), the potential future recaptures of fish tagged on the High Seas would not be used when fitting the assessment model.
+In response, a 4-year extension of the tagging programme was recommended (Lee and Skeljo 2020) and followed up by renewed tagging efforts since 2021 (Skeljo and Pearman 2021, Nicholls and Raczyński 2023, Le Luherne and Peruzzo 2023, Le Luherne and Desmet 2025) with a goal of tagging ~1,000 longline-caught fish annually, i.e. one fish per tonne of TAC.
+Since 2016, 8,012 toothfish have been tagged and released within FCZ, and 552 of these have been recaptured (Table 1).
+A further 536 toothfish were tagged on the High Seas (North Scotia Ridge) in 2023 to improve our understanding of toothfish stock connectivity within the region (Raczynski et al. 2024).
+Under the current assumption of a discrete toothfish stock in Falkland Islands waters (Lee 2023), the recaptures of fish tagged on the High Seas were not used in the assessment.

 Table 1.
-Number of longline tag releases within FCZ, tag recaptures within FCZ, and tag recaptures outside FCZ (in brackets).
-Numbers with grey shading were used in the assessment (i.e. within-year recaptures and recaptures after six years at liberty were excluded).
-Recaptures outside FCZ were used when calculating the tag emigration rate but not when fitting the assessment model to the tag recapture data.
+Numbers of tags released within FCZ and recaptured within and outside (in brackets) FCZ.
+Grey shading denotes the numbers used in the assessment (i.e. within-year recaptures and recaptures after six years at liberty were excluded).
+Recaptures outside FCZ were used to calculate the tag emigration rate, but not to fit the assessment model.
+Tags deployed on the High Seas and their subsequent recaptures were excluded from the assessment and the table.